haiku/website/content/guides/virtualizing/xen.md

 ![](/files/guides/virtualizing/xen/create_machine.png)

-Choose `Use ISO image`, and browse to the Anyboot image we have downloaded.
+Choose `Use ISO image`, and browse to the image you downloaded.
 Then, click **`Forward`**.

 ![](/files/guides/virtualizing/xen/select_media.png)

-Here, we are supposed to adjust memory and CPU settings.
-It is better to assign more than 256M of RAM for smooth running ; too much, on the other hand, may cause a lag for the host.
+Here is where you adjust the memory and CPU settings.
+It is best to assign more than 256M of RAM for smoother performance; too little may cause lag.
 After choosing the memory size and CPU, click **`Forward`**.

 ![](/files/guides/virtualizing/xen/memory_cpu.png)

 Here, we can adjust the size of the disk image, or existing disk images.
-After adjusting, click **`Forward`**
+After making any necessary changes, click **`Forward`**

 ![](/files/guides/virtualizing/xen/hard_disk.png)